Scholarships for College

 - Juniors can apply for the Coolidge Scholarship.
 Coolidge Scholars are selected primarily on academic excellence.
 Secondary criteria include: an interest in public policy, an appreciation for the values President Coolidge championed, humility, and service.

 - The Catholic Foundation of Maine "Lila Grace Sullivan Amirault Scholarship", one award to a Catholic student at each of the 2 Catholic High Schools in Maine.
-Awards range from $3,000-4,500 and are need based, as evidenced by your filing of the FACTS financial aid application at Cheverus.
-Applications will be distributed during College Advising class in mid-late November and emailed to seniors.
-We will mail completed packages January 28.
+Award ranges from $4,000-4,500 and are need based, as evidenced by your filing of the FACTS financial aid application at Cheverus or FAFSA.
+Applications are in the College Advising Google Classroom and emailed to seniors.
+We will mail completed packages Feb 8.

 - Maine Section of the American Society of Civil Engineers: Civil Engineering majors $2,000 scholarships for one year.
 Info and application (pdf or Word doc)